Discovery of the Exceptionally Short Period Ultracool Dwarf Binary LP 413-53AB: Radial Velocity Time Series and Binary Orbital Fit

+We used 100 chains of 100,000 steps each, with the first 50\% of each chain discarded as burn-in.
+The chains converged in the first few hundred steps, with an integrated autocorrelation scale of 790 steps.

-The resulting best-fit orbit parameters are listed in Table~\ref{tab:orbit}, and the best-fit orbit with an overall reduced $\chi^2_r$ = 3.8 is compared to the RV time series in Figure~\ref{fig:orbit}.
-Note that despite having four well-spaced observation sequences, all of the measurements span the same quarter phase of the orbit, which was verified through the asymmetric line depths.
+The resulting best-fit orbit parameters and their uncertainties are listed in Table~\ref{tab:orbit}, and the best-fit orbit with an overall reduced $\chi^2_r$ = 3.8 is compared to the RV time series in Figure~\ref{fig:orbit}.
+Note that despite having four well-spaced observation sequences in 2022, all of the measurements span the same quarter phase of the orbit, which was verified through the asymmetric line depths.
 This quarter phase is nevertheless well-sampled.
 The best-fit period of the system of {\mper} is constrained to better than 1~s precision, and is over three times shorter than that of USCO~J1616$-$2512, making LP 413-53 the shortest-period UCD binary currently known.
-We find a small but nonzero eccentricity, although our orbit sampling may bias the uncertainties for this parameter and we cannot rule out a fully circular orbit.
-Because of the low eccentricity, both $\omega$ and $M_0$ are poorly constrained.
+We find a small but nonzero eccentricity, although our orbit sampling may bias the uncertainties for this parameter and we cannot rule out a fully circular orbit due to tidal circularization (see below).
 The relative amplitudes of the primary and secondary RV curves allow us to directly measure the system mass ratio as $q = M_2/M_1 = K_1/K_2$ = 0.822$\pm$0.009, which is qualitatively consistent with the unequal line depths and inferred {\teff}s of the component spectra.

-Figure~\ref{fig:orbit} also displays the RVs inferred from the archival $J$-band data from 2007 October.
-The NIRSPEC archival $J$-band RV measurements are highly inconsistent with the orbital solution from the $K$-band data, both in RV amplitude and orbital phases.
-While the $J$-band data were better fit using a two-star solution compared to a single-star solution, the improvement is not as good, and there are larger and more structured residuals in the spectral fits, indicating imperfections in the theoretical stellar atmosphere models.
-As the spectral model fits of the $K$-band CO bandhead $\sim$2.3~{\micron} are far more robust, we restrict our analysis to these data and defer joint $J$- and $K$-band fits to a future study.
+We note that while our $\sigma_{J}$ is relatively large ({\sigmaj}), it is a sub-pixel shift, and we regard the $K$-band center-of-mass motion to be the reliable measure.